AndrewJBateman/freeCodeCamp/README.md

 arr4.flat(Infinity);
 // [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]_

-**forEach** - executes a provided function once for each value in the Set object, in insertion order,
+**forEach** executes a provided function once for each value in the Set object, in insertion order,

 includes,

-Mathfloor - rounds number downwards to nearest integer,
+**Mathfloor** rounds number downwards to nearest integer,

 Math.max,

 Math.min,

-reduce - executes a reducer function on each element of an array,
+**reduce** executes a reducer function on each element of an array,

 reverse,

 shift,

-**slice** - returns the part of the array specified, does not change original array,
+**slice** returns the part of the array specified, does not change original array,

 some,